-It can be seen from Eq.~\ref{eq:FI_2mode_crosstalk} that the FI in the presence of mode crosstalk is critically dependent on the leakage from the HG$_0$ mode into the HG$_1$ mode.
-If $(\epsilon/4)^2 \ll 1-\alpha$, the FI decreases significantly from the ideal case.
-Low-crosstalk mode filtering is therefore crucial for resolving very small separations.
-In the presence of crosstalk, although $\mathcal{F}(\epsilon)\rightarrow0$ as $\epsilon\rightarrow0$, Eq.~\ref{eq:FI_2mode_crosstalk} still gives an advantage in FI over DI methods when the crosstalk is small.
+The FI in the presence of mode crosstalk is highly sensitive to the leakage from the HG$_0$ mode into the HG$_1$ mode, $1-\alpha$.
+If $(\epsilon/4)^2 \ll 1-\alpha$, the FI decreases significantly from the ideal case, highlighting the importance of low-crosstalk mode filtering in resolving very small separations.